Jit-EASE/Stress-Emotion-Detection/README.md

 BER Overview

-The project employs a Difference-in-Differences (DiD) econometric model, integrating real-world datasets (Enterprise Ireland, CSO, BEEPS, SilverCloud, Laya Healthcare) and AI-enhanced simulations (DeepFaceit, Tomographit) to measure the causal impact of structured workplace mental health interventions.
+The project employs a Difference-in-Differences (DiD) econometric model, integrating real-world datasets and AI-enhanced simulations (DeepFaceit, Tomographit) to measure the causal impact of structured workplace mental health interventions.

 ---